 Over time, as you develop your expertise in controlling the velocity factor, the ratio of all the four factors in your marketing mix should also change.
 The part of the budget your spend on attracting the largest possible number of customers is gradually redistributed (but never disappears completely) in favour of the velocity at which you draw them.

-Note that personalisation is not the same thing as demographic targeting and isn’t limited to an individual user.
+Note that personalization is not the same thing as demographic targeting and isn’t limited to an individual user.
 On the contrary, content variability is determined by how different groups of users who have interacted with your brand before.
 This approach allows creating content that helps brands engage users and drive customers to each next stage of the sales process.

-If you’re already analysing your marketing down to an individual customer, make your objective to improve the quality of your analysis by using new tools and rethinking your customers’ experience on their way to the purchase.
+If you’re already analyzing your marketing down to an individual customer, make your objective to improve the quality of your analysis by using new tools and rethinking your customers’ experience on their way to the purchase.
 Of course, businesses don’t necessarily need this ‘rocket science’ to survive, but in this case, you can’t expect sales growth.
-Without quality web analytics, all your optimisation efforts won’t bring you the desired results.
+Without quality web analytics, all your optimization efforts won’t bring you the desired results.

 Although it takes significant time and effort to analyze large amounts of data and keep your eyes on the competitors, doing so will ultimately improve your sales.
 The integrated approach to digital marketing will help you identify the channels that generate the most revenue, and therefore optimize your marketing investments.